cip-core/docs.sgcip.io/README.md

 ---
 description: >-
-  All resources to help community members to get onboarded on the platform and the services available!
+  All resource to help community members to get onboarded on the platform and the services available!
 ---